-Montana-Dakota Utilities is constructing an 88-megawatt simple-cycle natural gas-fired combustion turbine peaking unit at the Heskett Station site in Mandan, which is expected to be operational in the first half of 2023.
-The new generation resource was selected as part of Montana-Dakota Utilities' 2019 Integrated Resource Plan process.
+Montana-Dakota Utilities is constructing an 88-megawatt simple-cycle, natural gas-fired combustion turbine peaking unit at the Heskett Station site in Mandan, which is expected to be operational later in 2023.
 Additional information about Montana-Dakota Utilities' electric load forecasting, demand and supply analysis, and risk analysis can be found in the Integrated Resource Plan.